 First of all, the definition of morality has to be accepted.
 Dictionary.com defines morality as “conformity to the rules of right conduct; moral or virtuous conduct.”
 The Stanford Encyclopedia of Philosophy definition of morality reads as follows “descriptively to refer to a code of conduct put forward by a society or, some other group, such as a religion, or accepted by an individual for her own behavior; or normatively to refer to a code of conduct that, given specified conditions, would be put forward by all rational persons.”
 These definitions are devoid of the de facto notion that this concept is values based.
 Sam Harris argues, and I believe most people would agree, that human values pertain to circumstances that have the positive affect of enhancing the well being of conscious beings.
 As such, it does not seem like a reach to suggest that science can play a role in setting the parameters of morality.

 Quite simply, it can be suggested that there are certain conditions under which humans are more likely to prosper and other conditions under which they are more likely to falter.
 For instance it is known that children raised in a loving environment where life’s basic needs are provided for, are more likely to grow into happy and productive adults than those raised in hostile and deprived environments.
 We may intuitively know this, but it is science that provides the evidence for such claims.
-There are multifarious truths regarding the conditions under which people live, that we know from science, can facilitate well being or on the other hand, decrepitude.
 The profession of psychology devotes considerable resources to this pursuit.
-As a psychologist myself I am a consumer of evidenced based practices as I endeavor to facilitate the betterment of my clients’ lives.
+As a psychologist myself I employ evidenced based practices as I endeavor to facilitate the betterment of my clients’ lives.
 Why is it then, that we dismiss the influences of science when we discuss morals?
 At a recent TED Conference Sam Harris posed this very question.

 I suggest, as did Harris, that science is very capable of pointing us, as a society, in the right direction when it comes to morals and values.
 Russell Blackford wrote in his post on Harris’ speech that “…science can give us information about what individual conduct, moral systems, laws, and so on are likely to lead to such plausible goals for ….. individual and collective human flourishing, social survival, and reduction of suffering.
 Any source of information about what will lead to goals such as these has some moral authority.”